 What we’d give to have a peck of these pickled jalapeno peppers on hand at all times.
 They’re beguilingly complex in terms of taste yet take just 20 minutes of easy effort to create (so you can make them in haste).
 As a happy result, we’ve been rather promiscuously strewing them over everything.
 Tacos.
 Grilled chicken.
 Home fries.
 Machaca.
 Eggs.
 We just can’t help ourselves.
-And thinking about these sassy little pickled jalapeno peppers sorta makes us want to dance.
-Korean style.
+And thinking about these sassy Korean-style pickled jalapeno peppers sorta makes us want to dance Korean style.
 Make that Gangnam style.
 Originally published October 2, 2012.–Debbie Lee

 Special Equipment: 1-quart glass jar or several smaller jars